What are game spoilers?

 The sound makes the music

-So you can turn very different people into "grumblers" - and the decisive factor is not only your own motivation but also how others perceive you.
+So you can turn very different people into complainers - and it is not only your own motivation that is decisive, but also how others perceive you.

 Paradoxically, unpleasant nagging usually results when one is afraid to be uncomfortable with its criticism.

 Especially when it seems important what other people think, one tends to express his criticism much more expressively or only half-heartedly to say "yes" to a thing, although one actually means "no".
 Because the other one could have a bad picture!

 Not even close!
 Studies show that other people are respecting people who stand by their statements - if they are fair and give a good justification for their attitude.